Polish people characteristics. They’re almost impossible to describe.

 But it’s almost impossible to clearly define the typical characteristics of people from any country without stereotyping.

 Polish people are no different.
 In fact, they’re probably one of the hardest.

 But let’s give it a go anyway!

-Quite often, Poles are quick to make fun of themselves.
+Quite often, Poles are quick to make fun of themselves and their Polish ethnicity.

-But anyone that isn’t a Pole dares not make that accusation!
+But anyone who isn’t a Pole dares not make that accusation!